BenCaiello/PalmettoBUG/docs/source/WelcometoPalmettoBUG.rst

       >>> pip install isosegdenoise[tensorflow]

-   This will install tensorflow / keras, and by default when these packages are available in the iSD environmnt, the program will prefer to use tensorflow over PyTorch.
+   This will install tensorflow / keras, and by default when these packages are available in the iSD environment, the program will prefer to use tensorflow over PyTorch.

 There are many dependencies for the packages and can use a good deal of disc space.
 If you run into errors you believe are a result of dependency issues, you can look at the